Letter To Port Vale - Fan Behaviour

 Port Vale supporters told us the behaviour was “disgusting” and “like many Vale fans I was appalled to see these scenes and hope those responsible are identified and banned by the club.”

-After the match, on Monday, 5th May 2025, the Gillingham FC Supporters' Club sent an email to Port Vale FC, two Port Vale safety officers, and the Sports Ground Safety department at Staffordshire Council.
-Unfortunately, we have not yet received a response from any of the recipients.
-We reached out again on 17th May, requesting confirmation that the email was received and enquiring about the actions being taken to address the issues we highlighted.
+Following the match, on Monday, 5th May 2025, the Gillingham FC Supporters' Club sent an email to Port Vale FC, two Port Vale safety officers, and the Sports Ground Safety department at Staffordshire Council.
+We would like to thank Wayne Jones, the Policing and Safety Consultant at Port Vale, for answering our concerns on Monday 19th May 2025 (reply can be viewed below).

 The letter sent to Port Vale, and the persons listed above, said:-